dhermes/tailsk8s/15-cleaning-up.md

 ## Bare Metal

-When a **single** node is leaving the Kubernetes cluster, the process looks exactly the same and is encoded in `k8s-node-down.sh`.
-When the **last** node leaves the cluster, i.e. the entire cluster is being torn down, there is a modified `k8s-final-down.sh`.
-In addition to Kubernetes nodes, we also brought up a bare metal load balance, so there is a `k8s-load-balancer-down.sh` script to turn that down as well.
+When a **single** node is leaving the Kubernetes cluster, the process looks exactly the same for workers and control plane nodes.
+This process is encoded in the `k8s-node-down.sh` [script][2].
+When the **last** node leaves the cluster, i.e. the entire cluster is being torn down, there is a modified `k8s-final-down.sh` [script][3].
+In addition to Kubernetes nodes, we also brought up a bare metal load balance, so there is a `k8s-load-balancer-down.sh` [script][4] to turn that down as well.

 ### Most Nodes